Create a deployable package of your models in order to apply it to a runtime environment

 Apply a deployable package

-To apply a deployable package to a Finance and Operations environment, see the article Apply a deployable package on a Microsoft Dynamics 365 for Finance and Operations system.
+To apply a deployable package to an environment, see the article Apply a deployable package.